DataDog/datadog-operator/docs/install-openshift.md

   ```

 A few notes on this configuration:

 - Setting the `serviceAccountName: datadog-agent-scc` in the `nodeAgent` and `clusterAgent` `override` section ensures that these pods are associated with the necessary `SecurityContextConstraints` and RBACs managed by the OperatorHub installation.
-- The Kubelet API certificates may not always be signed by cluster CA, so Kubelet TLS verification must be disabled.
+- The Kubelet API certificates might not always be signed by cluster CA. As a result, you must disable Kubelet TLS verification.
 - In OpenShift 4.0+, set the `hostNetwork` parameter to allow access to your cloud provider metadata (IMDS) API endpoint for host tags and aliases.
-- If using APM or DogStatsD, disable the Unix Domain Socket (UDS) method as this requires highly elevated privileges on your APM application pods.
-Disabling it will also ensure the Admission Controller will not inject this configuration.
-To disable APM entirely set `features.apm.enabled` to false.
+- If using APM or DogStatsD, disable the Unix Domain Socket (UDS) method, as this requires highly elevated privileges on your APM application pods.
+Disabling it also ensures that the Admission Controller does not inject this configuration.
+To disable APM entirely, set `features.apm.enabled` to false.

 3. Apply the Datadog Agent manifest:
    ```shell